Chapter 7: Brake Controls

-But even if you have to splice into your vehicle’s wiring to install a brake controller, the process is not as difficult as you might think.
+Even if you have to splice into your vehicle’s wiring to install a brake controller, the process is not as difficult as you may think.
 Brake controllers work on very simple principles, and once you understand what they do and how to use them, you’ll be very glad to have one.

 About Trailer Brakes

 Most recreational trailers use electric brakes.
-The exceptions are generally rental car-hauling trailers, which use “surge” brakes and some large fifth wheels, which use air brakes.
+The exceptions are generally rental, car-hauling trailers, which use “surge” brakes and some large fifth wheels, which use air brakes.
 You can buy travel trailers and car haulers with surge brakes, but they are less common than electric.
-All types of trailer brakes generally use drum brakes, but some are starting to use discs as well.
-The differences between brake designs are significant.
+Most types of trailer brakes generally use drum brakes, but some are starting to use discs as well and the differences between brake designs are significant.